philipjscott/enclave/README.md

 ## Specification

 Enclave provides a specification allowing individuals to control and share personal information online in a standardized format.
 A individual will specify which information they would like to be made available in a yaml file.
-The location of the yaml file is `/keybase/public/<username>/enclave.yaml`.
+The location of the yaml file should be at `/keybase/public/.enclave/<username>/enclave.yaml`.

 `username`: The handle the user's identity and actions will be preformed behind.